angarsky/diveintopython/learn/functions.md

 When a function has a `return` statement, it can return a single value, or multiple values separated by commas.
 These values can then be assigned to a variable or used directly.

-In defining a function, it is good practice to specify **function typing** by adding type hints for parameters and return values.
+When you create a function in Python, it is good practice to specify **function typing** by adding type hints for parameters and return values.
 This makes it easier for other developers to understand the expected input and output of the function.

 ```python
 def sum_numbers(num1: int, num2: int) -> int: